 Some Christian apologists maintain that atheism is wrong because it leaves humans without a set code of morality—obviously a cart-before-the-horse argument.
 It isn’t uncommon for Christians to laud their supposedly God-given moral standards and either rage against or pity those who don’t recognize the superior source and, accordingly, the superior properties claimed for Christian morality.

-Yet morals driven by religion are not of a higher standard, but are more flawed—some merciless enough to be despicable—than those attained with reason.
+Morals driven by religion are not of a higher standard, but are more flawed—some merciless enough to be despicable—than those attainable with reason.

 A word on words: (1) Because “morals” in this discussion will be synonymous with “ethics,” the distinction I drew between them in a recent post [“The sin of sin,” Jan.
-2, 2015] is not needed, therefore morals and morality will be used as secular humanists consider them, a product of reason, not presumed revelation.
+2, 2015] is not needed, therefore morals and morality will be used as secular humanists consider them, a product of reason, not presumed revelation and, happily, without the genital focus of religious morality.
 (2) For simplicity, I will not make overt references to Islam, though it is worse than Christianity.
 (3) I’ll drop secular from secular humanism, since unlike in past centuries humanism is now usually assumed to be secular.

 Except in ways wherein there is overlap—that is, when religion and reason come up with identical moral judgments—religious morality is less elegant, less humane, and more packed with trivialities than that of humanism.
 Moreover, religious morality depends on continued belief in the god said to decree it.
 That’s why Christians often act as if in the absence of their faith, human morality would disastrously collapse.